 When we temporally aggregate each series, the cross-sectional constraints for the most temporally disaggregated series \eqref{eq:cs_con} hold for all the temporal aggregation orders such that $\Cvet_{cs}\xvet^{[k]}_j = \Zerovet_{(n_a \times 1)}$, for $k \in \mathcal{K}$ and $j = 1, \dots, N_k$, where $\xvet_j^{[k]} = \left[\uvet_j^{[k]\prime}\quad \bvet_j^{[k]\prime}\right]'$ with $\uvet^{[k]}_j = \left[ x^{[k]}_{1,\;j}\quad \dots\quad x^{[k]}_{n_a,\;j}\right]'$ is the $n_a$-vector of upper time series and $\bvet^{[k]}_j = \left[x^{[k]}_{(n_a+1),\;j}\quad\dots\quad x^{[k]}_{n,\;j}\right]'$ is the $n_b$-vector of bottom time series in the temporal hierarchy.

-To include both cross-sectional and temporal constraints at the same time in a unified framework, we stack the series into a $[n \times (m+k^\ast)]$ matrix $\Xvet_\tau$, whose rows and columns represent, respectively, the cross-sectional and the temporal dimension:
+To include both cross-sectional and temporal constraints at the same time in a unified framework, we stack the series into a $[n \times (m+k^\ast)]$ matrix $\Xvet_\tau$, where we recall that $n$, $m$, and $k^*$ represent respectively the total number of time series, the seasonal period, and the number of upper time series of the temporal hierarchy.
+The rows and columns represent, respectively, the cross-sectional and the temporal dimension: